Striking Gold in Advertising: Standardization and Exploration of Ad Text Generation: Introduction

 \section{Introduction}

-Over the past few decades, online advertising has emerged as one of the most successful business models and has become a significant source of income for the Internet industry~\cite{Meeker:18}.
-The global online advertising market has witnessed significant growth and quadrupled over the last decade, particularly in the domain of search ads or search engine advertising (Figure~\ref{fig:example_sea}).
+The global online advertising market has witnessed significant growth and quadrupled over the last decade, particularly in the domain of search ads~\cite{Meeker:18}.
 Search ads are designed to accompany search engine results and are tailored to be relevant to users' queries (search queries).
-They are typically sold based on pre-selected keywords, also known as \textit{bid words}, chosen by advertisers.
 These ads are displayed alongside a landing page (LP), providing further details about the advertised product or service.
 Therefore, ad creators must create compelling ad texts that captivate users and encourage them to visit the LP.
-However, the increasing volume of search queries, which is growing at a rate of approximately 8\% annually~\cite{Ogi:22}, poses challenges for manual ad production.
+However, the increasing volume of search queries, which is growing at a rate of approximately 8\% annually~\cite{Ogi:22}, poses challenges for manual ad creation.

-The growing demand in the industry has fueled extensive research on the automatic generation of ad texts.
+The growing demand in the industry has fueled research on the automatic generation of ad texts.
 Researchers have explored various approaches, starting with \textit{template-based} methods that generate ad text by inserting relevant keywords into predefined templates~\cite{Bartz-et-al:08,Fujita:10,Thomaidou-etal_snippet:13}.
 Recently, neural language generation (NLG) techniques based on encoder-decoder models, which are widely employed in machine translation and automatic summarization, have been applied to ad text generation (ATG)~\cite{Hughes-et-al:19,Mishra-et-al:20,kamigaito-etal-2021-empirical}.